houen/www.houen.net/README.md

 #### Process
 The team members will be giving answers to three questions:

-##### Questions
-1. What went well?
+##### What went well?

-1. What did not go so well?
-1. What can be improved?
+1. Everyone writes down at least 3-5 answers
+1. Each team member presents their answers

+The coach points to the first question "What went well" and asks the team to write down at least three answers.
+The team should have at least five minutes for this.

+After the time is up, every team member presents their answers by putting their post-its on the board one-by-one while explaining them.
+Nobody else comments, unless it is to clarify the meaning.

 By starting with "what went well?"
 We give the team a chance to both think positively and celebrate each other and what worked.
 This sets a positive frame for the rest of the meeting.

-In "what did not go so well?" we discuss what went "wrong".
-We discuss *why* something happened without getting into what can be done about it.
-In the last question "what can be improved?" we start to try to figure out how we can both fix what was painful as well as improve on what already works.
+##### What did not go so well?

+Here we discuss *why* something happened without getting into what can be done about it.
-##### Question process

 1. Everyone writes down at least 3-5 answers
 1. Each team member presents their answers
 1. Answers are grouped
-1. Each team member rates the groupings
-1. The groupings are discussed, starting with highest rated

-The coach points to the first question "What went well" and asks the team to write down at least three answers.
-The team should have at least five minutes for this.

-After the time is up, every team member presents their answers *and why they feel it is important*.
-Nobody else comments, unless it is to clarify the meaning.
+Questions are answered and explained same as with "What went well?".

 Once every team member has done this, answers are grouped so common themes emerge where possible: "Deployment issues" and "The servers crashed again" might be grouped together since both are about servers / devops.
 "User onboarding is a pain to change" and "Automatic email sending is a mess" might also be grouped since both have to do with technical debt.

 How to group answers is very dependent on the business domain and specific team issues.
 The team will make their own sense of this.
 They are living with this every day.

+##### What can be improved?

+1. Everyone writes down at least 3-5 answers
+1. Each team member presents their answers
+1. Answers are grouped
+1. Each team member rates the groupings

+In the last question "what can be improved?" we start to try to figure out how we can both fix what was painful as well as improve on what already works.

-After answers have been grouped, each team member states what they find important by placing 3-5 dots on one or more groupings.
-This way the team votes on what is the main issues according to them.
+After answers have been written, presented and grouped like above, the team all come up and show what they find important by placing 3-5 dots on one or more groupings.
+This way the team votes on what should be done first according to them.

 Once answers are voted on, they are discussed as time and energy allows, starting with the ones voted most important.